esraa-saleh/esraa-saleh/README.md

 ### Hi there citizen of the internet! 👋

 My name is Esra'a (she / her).
 Summed up: I love tackling new challenges and collaborating with all kinds of interesting people along the way.
-I am currently a Computer Science Masters student at the University of Alberta, affiliated with AMII (Alberta Machine Intelligence Institute) and RLAI (Reinforcement Learning and Artificial Intelligence Lab).
+I am a Canadian Computer Science Masters student at the University of Alberta, affiliated with AMII (Alberta Machine Intelligence Institute) and RLAI (Reinforcement Learning and Artificial Intelligence Lab).

 - 🔭 I’m currently working on a Model-Based Reinforcement Learning algorithm for fast adaptation in complex and seemingly changing worlds.
 - 👯 I’m looking to collaborate on Jax based implentations of meta-learning algorithms for reinforcment learning!
 There simply isn't enough out there in the open source world and we need this to be able to build more reliable scientific foundations for future research.